rudresh051/DevOps/GoogleCloudAssociateEngineerCourse/File004.md

 ### 🚀 Why Use 2FA?

 Even if a hacker steals your password, they **can’t access your account without the second factor**, making it a simple but powerful way to secure your online identity.

+## GCP Console Overview
+The GCP Console (https://console.cloud.google.com) is a web-based graphical user interface provided by Google to manage cloud resources and services.
+It allows users to create, configure, monitor, and manage everything from virtual machines and databases to AI models and billing.

+* Components
+  * Dashboard
+  * Resource Management
+  * IAM & Admin
+  * Billing
+  * APIs & Services
+  * Cloud Shell & Cloud Editor